-Senior leaders communicate at the individual level through the annual review process using the Employee Performance Management System (EPMS) to ensure the employee is aware of the goals of SC Housing and the responsibilities of the employee towards helping SC Housing achieve those goals.
+Senior leaders communicate at the individual level through the annual review process using the Employee Performance Management System (EPMS) to ensure the employee is aware of the goals of SC State Housing and the responsibilities of the employee towards helping SC State Housing achieve those goals.
 Senior leaders also advocate an open door policy to all staff to encourage open communication.
-SC Housing offers several recognition programs in order to encourage, motivate and recognize employees.
+SC State Housing offers several recognition programs in order to encourage, motivate and recognize employees.
 Each program stresses the importance of individual contributions, teamwork, creativity and innovation.
+"Kudo" awards are given for short term, immediate impact employee contributions; Safe Driving awards are given to employees who have not received a ticket or who have not been charged in an automobile accident during the year.
+In 2011, SC State Housing implemented the Lunch & Learn Program, which allows employees to take part in in-house learning enhancement as well as field visits around Columbia and surrounding areas to gain knowledge of various agency programs.
 Employees also take part in agency wide socials and fundraising activities and regular staff meetings.
+Management plans at least two activities per year to promote employee appreciation.